denisecase/datafun-04-jupyter/README.md

 plt.show()
 ```

+After each visualization, use Markdown cells to document your observations and insights.

-### 8. Storytelling and Presentation
+#### Step 8.
+Initial Storytelling and Presentation

+Present your notebook with an opening that introduces yourself and your topic.
+Use Markdown section headings to introduce each step.
-Interpret the visualizations and statistics to craft a narrative around your findings.
+Interpret the visualizations and statistics to narrate a clear and compelling data story.
 Present your findings in a logical and engaging manner.

 ## Notebook Design